lectrobox/KeypadShield/README.md

 ##Unsupported Shields

-Note that the shield *does not support* older Arduinos such as the Diecimila, Duemilanove, and other clones that do not have SDA and SCL pins as part of the digital pin block.
+Note that the shield *does not support* older (pre-R3) Arduinos such as the Uno R2, Uno R1, Diecimila, Duemilanove, and others that do not have SDA and SCL pins as part of the digital pin block.

 ##Documentation

 The small example program demonstrates how to use the Shield library.
 The basic steps are:

 * \#include "KeypadShield.h" in your sketch